esotericnonsense/botfair/README.md

 # `botfair`

-Rust bindings for the Betfair SportsAPING.
+The `botfair` crate provides Rust bindings for the Betfair SportsAPING.

-Automatic login.
-Coming soon: automatic keep-alive.
+Login and keep-alive are handled automatically by the BFClient.

 https://git.esotericnonsense.com/pub/botfair.git - main repository

 https://github.com/esotericnonsense/botfair.git - github repo, for PRs etc

 ## Contact

 Daniel Edgecumbe (esotericnonsense)

 [botfair@esotericnonsense.com](mailto:botfair@esotericnonsense.com)

 ## Usage
 Note that `botfair` requires your certificate to be in `pfx` format.

 In order to achieve this given a key and crt file, you can use the following openssl command: